chromoboto/Forest-of-Notes/README.md

 <img width="1440" alt="screen shot 2018-10-31 at 11 06 22 am" src="https://user-images.githubusercontent.com/40576412/47797841-802bf080-dcfd-11e8-85ed-b157c81f68c9.png">

 # To Play With It:
+At the terminal:
 1. Clone this repository
+  `git clone git@github.com:chromoboto/Forrest-of-Notes.git`
+2. Navigate into the directory that was just created `cd Forrest-of-Notes`
+3. Install dependencies
-2. `npm install`
+  `npm install`
-3. Open index.html
+Then open index.html in the dist subdirectory